Brautigan > Chronology 1980s

 Jan Kerouac, daughter of beat novelist Jack Kerouac, also attended the One World Poetry Festival, and met Brautigan there.
 He was, she said, "hangdog and terminally sad" as he told a story about an ant and then stopped without warning.

-[The crowd was] outraged and wanted to see and hear more.
+[The crowd was] "outraged and wanted to see and hear more.
 Brautigan meekly apologized.
 He shrugged his narrow shoulders and said he didn't have any more.
 Then, as an afterthought it seemed, he explained that the Japanese man whose funeral the ant was walking through would have been insulted if he had read any more, that the Japanese like things simple—short and sweet, like haiku.
-Then he left.
-(Trainsong.
-New York: Henry Holt and Company, 1988.
-154-157)
+Then he left" (Trainsong.
+Henry Holt and Company, 1988, pp. 154-157).
+READ this essay.

 Wednesday, 26 October 1983